 You have selected one of the finest marine power packages available.
 It incorporates numerous design features to ensure operating ease and durability.
 With proper care and maintenance, you will enjoy using this product for many boating seasons.
 To ensure maximum performance and carefree use, we ask that you thoroughly read this manual.

 The Operation and Maintenance Manual contains specific instructions for using and maintaining your product.
-We suggest that this manual remain with the product for ready reference whenever you are on the water.
+Keep this manual with the product for ready reference whenever you are on the water.

 Thank you for purchasing one of our products.
-We sincerely hope your boating will be pleasant!
+We sincerely hope your boating will be pleasant.